oniony/TMSU/README.md

   * Fixed 'too many SQL variables' when merging tags applied to lots of files.
   * Added --name option to 'tags' to force printing of name even if there is only a single file argument, which is useful when using xargs.
+  * Replaced 'stats' command with 'info' command (with --stats and --usage options for tag statics and usage counts respectively).

 v0.5.2
 ------